 The Bank owns its headquarters office, with 6,161 square meters of office space, located at Calle 50 and Aquilino de la Guardia in Panama City, Panama.
 The Bank leases 11.2 square meters of computer equipment hosting, located at Gavilan Street Balboa in Panama City, Panama and 21.2 square meters of office space and internet access in case of a contingency, located at 75E Street San Francisco, in Panama City, Panama.
+The Bank also leases, as contingency, 10.37 square meters of computer equipment hosting, located at Cable & Wireless Howard IDC, Brujas Street (Perimetral Oeste), behind the International Business Park, Arraijan, Panama.

-In addition, the Bank leases office space for its representative offices in Mexico City and Monterrey, Mexico, Buenos Aires, Argentina, Lima, Peru, Bladex Representação Ltda. in Sao Paulo and Porto Alegre, Brazil, its New York Agency and Bladex Asset Management in New York City, New York, and the Florida International Administrative Office in Miami, Florida.
-See Item 18, "Financial Statements," notes 2(q), 9 and 19.
+In addition, the Bank leases office space for its representative offices in Mexico City and Monterrey, Mexico, Buenos Aires, Argentina, Lima, Peru, Bogotá, Colombia, Bladex Representação Ltda. in São Paulo and Porto Alegre, Brazil, its New York Agency in New York City, New York, and the Florida International Administrative Office in Miami, Florida.
+Bladex Asset Management Unit leases office space in São Paulo, Brazil and New York City, New York.
+See Item 18, "Financial Statements," notes 2(r), 9 and 19.